gvsmothish/Stoch-Biro-diffusion-policy/README.md

-# This page contains my masters thesis
+# This page contains Website for paper BiRoDiff: Diffusion policies for bipedal robot locomotion on unseen terrains (ICC 2024)